djblanc360/property-firecrawl/README.md

 # Property Firecrawl

-A Python package for property data web crawling using the Firecrawl API in stealth mode.
+A Python package for property data web crawling using the Firecrawl API in stealth mode and 1 week data for faster crawling.

 ## Features